 Handouts, classes and groups are available in English, Spanish and online.
 Friends and/or family members are welcome to attend all diabetes education classes.

-Call our diabetes educators at 928.522.9464 for more information on attending a class or to schedule an appointment to discuss any concerns you have about living with diabetes.
+Call our diabetes program coordinator at 928.522.9464 for more information on attending a class or to schedule an appointment to discuss any concerns you have about living with diabetes.